strickek/ReadWriteDlm2.jl/README.md

 Like in Base readdlm(), `writedlm2()` write `3000.0` by default short as `3e3`, to write in the longer print() format set: `write_short=false`.

-The columns will be separated by `';'`, another `delim` (Char or String) can be defined.
 In addition to Base writedlm() function the output format for Date and DateTime data can be defined with format strings.
 Defaults are the ISO formats.

 ### Documentation For Base.writedlm()
 More information about Base functionality and (keyword-) arguments - which are also